 No, you do not infect anyone before the winter vomiting disease has broken out.
 The problem is, though, that you do not know when it will break out until you vomit for the first time.
 That’s when you are definitely contagious.
 As an adult, you might be able to run away and control your vomit, thus minimizing the risk of spreading the infection.
-But a child will vomit where ever they are, and infect others.
+But a child will vomit where ever they are, and risks infecting others.

 How long after the gastroenteritis am I contagious?

-How do you know it’s gastroenteritis?
+How do you know if you have gastroenteritis?

-What about just vomiting, is it gastroenteritis?
+What about just vomiting, is that considered gastroenteritis?

 If it’s only vomiting, it can be gastroenteritis, but not necessarily.
 If you were exposed to gastroenteritis and the vomiting comes suddenly, perhaps along with a fever, then it is probably a viral stomach infection.